amirongit/notecode/rabbitMQ.md

 durable messages do not guarantee persistence by themselves, since the node could crash after accepting the message & before persisting it.

 it is possible to specify the number of pre-fetched messages for recievers.<br>
+this will limit the number of unacknowledged messages for recievers.<br>
-this is used distribute messages based on how busy recievers are.
+this is used to distribute messages based on how busy recievers are.

 publisher-subscriber, in contrast to the producer-consumer pattern, is used to deliver a single message to multiple receivers.<br>
 receivers are able to declare temporary & fresh queues & bind them to exchanges, which are deleted upon disconnection using the `exclusive` flag.<br>